IMPORTANT: Tutorial just for 802.15.4 users

 4 – Show data on the Manager System

-4.2 – Check that the Capturer is available; the icon should be like this:
+4.2 – Check that the Sensor Parser is running, if it isn’t click on the “Star” button; the icon should be like this:

-The data received from Waspmote will be displayed in the shell.
+The data received from Waspmote will be displayed parsed in the local data base.

 Forming a Network